dbakewel/netbots/README.md

 ### Python 3

-NetBots uses Python 3 (tested on python 3.7.3) which can be installed from [https://www.python.org/downloads/](https://www.python.org/downloads/) .
+NetBots uses Python 3 (tested on python 3.7.3) which can be installed from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Only the standard python 3 libraries are required.
+If multiple versions of python are installed, ensure you are running python 3, not python 2.
+The examples below use the "python" command assuming python 3 is the default however the commend "python3" (Linux) or "py -3" (Windows) may be required to force python 3.

 ### NetBots Git Repository

 The NetBots code can be cloned with git from: [https://github.com/dbakewel/netbots.git](https://github.com/dbakewel/netbots.git) or downloaded in zip form from: [https://github.com/dbakewel/netbots/archive/master.zip](https://github.com/dbakewel/netbots/archive/master.zip)

-### Firewall Settings

-If you want to run NetBots across a network then the ports you choose must be open in the firewall for two way UDP traffic.
-By default, these ports are in the range 20000 - 20020 range but any available UDP ports can be used.

 ## Running the Demo